azaghal/factorio-beyond-vanilla-qol/README.md

 -   Craft items from cursor ([Crafting Tools](https://mods.factorio.com/mod/Kux-CraftingTools))

     > Craft items that are currently held in the hand.
 Speeds-up early game base set-up - less clicking in the inventory screen to craft that one more missing inserter.

--   Queue item crafting to the beginning or the end of the crafting queue ([Queue To Front](https://mods.factorio.com/mod/QueueToFrontNG))

-    > Toggle (with `ALT + Q` by default) whether the items crafted from inventory will be added to the beginning or the end of the crafting queue.
-Helpful for those cases where you don't want to cancel the whole crafting queue just to produce that one item you really need right now.

 -   Show bottleneck/crafting indicators (output full, ingredient shortage) for each crafting machine ([Bottleneck Lite](https://mods.factorio.com/mod/BottleneckLite))